Buffalo Trace Distillery

 Today the Buffalo Trace Distillery site encompasses 119 acres and 114 buildings.
 The George T. Stagg distillery was renamed Buffalo Trace in June 1999 and introduced its flagship bourbon, Buffalo Trace Kentucky Straight Bourbon Whiskey, in August 1999.
 In addition to Buffalo Trace Kentucky Straight Bourbon Whiskey, the distillery has a history of other finely crafted, award-winning spirits, including Blanton's, W.L Weller, Old Charter and Eagle Rare.
-The distillery has won more international awards since 1990 than any other North American distillery, earning more than 160 distinctions in national and international competitions, including seven “Distillery of the Year” awards, since 2000.
+The American family owned distillery has won more international awards since 1990 than any other North American distillery, earning more than 160 distinctions in national and international competitions, including seven “Distillery of the Year” awards, since 2000.

 Buffalo Trace has a long and rich history of distilling in Kentucky and is the nation's oldest continuously operating distillery.
 Take a walk through time and discover some of the highlights and legends of Buffalo Trace history.